pinohu/DYNASTY/empire-bible/templates/operational/family-employment-policy.md

 ---

 ## 1. Philosophy
-Employment in the [Your Organization] Empire is a privilege, not a right.
+Employment in the OHU-PNR Empire is a privilege, not a right.
 The business exists to serve the family's *capital*, not to provide the family with *jobs*.

 ## 2. Entry Requirements
 To be considered for a permanent role in the business, a family member must: